firefly2442/phpurbanterror/readme.txt

 -Installation-

-This is pretty easy, just copy the folder into your root web directory or wherever you want it to reside.
-Then edit the "index.php" file and change the top portion of the settings.
+This is pretty easy, just copy the folder into your root web directory or where you want it to reside.
+Then edit the `config.ini` file and change the settings.

 Fire up your web-browser and navigate to the directory that you installed it.
 It should pop up with information on the